CBServers/iw6-mod/README.md

 | `--copy-to=PATH`            | Optional, copy the EXE to a custom folder after build, define the path here if wanted. |
 | `--dev-build`               | Enable development builds of the client. |

-## Contributing

-Contributions are welcome!
-Please follow the guidelines below:

-- Sign [AlterWare CLA][cla-link] and send a pull request or email your patch at patches@alterware.dev
-- Make sure that PRs have only one commit, and deal with one issue only

 ## Disclaimer